 So while these are EASY steps, there are so many different things that can happen here to make you get sick.

-The ones that worry me the most are bringing your food outside and then bringing it back in.
+The ones that worry me the most are bringing your food outside and then bringing it back in on the same container.
 Have you ever been guilty of putting the cooked meat in the SAME container that the raw meat was just in.
-You even saved a dish for your wife/girlfriend/significant other to wash!
-YAY!
+You even saved a dish for significant other to wash!

 (Side note: Ground meat has one of the greatest risks for foodborne illness due to so much area exposed.
 This is why you can eat a steak medium or rare because the inside hasn’t – possibly – been contaminated with salmonella, e. coli, or any of the other foodborne illnesses.)